The Canadian grading system employs multiple evaluation methods, typically ranging from a 4.0 to 9.0 scale, depending on the institution.

 Calculating GPA: Divide the sum of the weighted grade points by the total credit hours attempted.
 The result is the GPA.

-Percentage system in Canada
+Percentage System In Canada

 The grading system in several Canadian provinces is based on percentages (%).